 Role of Propaganda in Nazi Germany

 The Nazi party headed by Hitler had very clear objectives.
-Dr. Goebbels, the Propaganda Minster was instrumental in fine tuning German propaganda.
+Dr. Goebbels, the Propaganda Minister was instrumental in fine-tuning German propaganda.
 His statement “A lie repeated a 100 times becomes a truth” formed one of the pillars of his propaganda machinery.
-As per David Welch the Nazi regime had a very ambitious plan.
+As per David Welch, the Nazi regime had a very ambitious plan.
 The aim was to significantly motivate the German people with a revolutionary aim.
 The idea was to so motivate the people that they became willing subjects of the German state and identified with the aim and ideals of the Nazi party.

 The Task for Dr. Goebbels

 Realizing the importance of propaganda the German’s set up an exclusive ministry for this purpose.
 It was effusively called “Ministry of Popular Enlightenment and Propaganda” and was headed by Dr. Goebbels.
 Credit must go to this man in clearly defining the parameters in which the ministry functioned.
 Basically, he subdivided the aims and ideals of the ministry to 3 important sections.
 These were